nerobot/ESP8266-Thermostat/README.md

 * Load the projects into Eclipse
 * Open file "/include/user_config.h" and change the #defines as necessary (I've left them to the default ones in the example)
-* Open file "/user/user_main.c" and change the sensor topic in function blink_cb to whatever is needed for that board
+* Open file "/user/user_main.c" and change the #define TOPIC to whatever is needed for that board

+## Acknowledgements

+* All the guys and galls over at esp8266.com for their hard on making these boards usable!
+* Mikhail Grigorev for his work on the Windows Development Kit http://www.esp8266.com/viewtopic.php?f=9&t=820
+* Tuan PM for his work on the native MQTT client for the esp8266 https://github.com/tuanpmt/esp_mqtt
+* Anyone else I've missed out